Software Development

 When the code needs the story behind the task.

-• Package the surrounding project context before AI-assisted development starts.
+• Prepare the surrounding project context before AI-assisted development starts.

-• Give Sisu or a customer-approved AI the requirements, decisions, constraints, risks and related nodes behind a task.
+• Give An approved AI the requirements, decisions, constraints, risks and related nodes behind a task.

 • Return generated code, tests, documentation or analysis as a structured proposal instead of a disconnected chat result.

-• Create reviewed AI output nodes with generated content, attachments and the context package that produced them.
+• Create reviewed AI output nodes with generated content, attachments and the scoped context that produced them.

-• Use Rethread later to see what triggered the work, what context was used and what output was accepted.
+• Use Rethread later to see what triggered the work, what context was referenced and what output was accepted.

 Examples